fbjorkeroth/roulette/README.md

 # SB&G API Tech Test

-## Description

 This package simulates the fundamentals of a roulette game.
 You can create players and individual roulette games, and place bets, with the methods defined in the three classes `Player`, `Game`, `Bet`.

-### Player
+## Methods

-Initiate a player with a unique ID.
+`Player`: initiate a player with a unique ID.
 The function `place_bet` calls a bet in a given game, for some set of numbers and some monetary amount.
 See also `Bet` below.
 Coding against a user interface, the appropriate method call can be mapped easily to a location on the roulette table.

-### Game

-Instantiate a single game (one spin of the wheel).
+`Game`: instantiate a single game (one spin of the wheel).
 All bets within this game are stored in the `all_bets` attribute.
 The central function is `resolve`, which concludes the game by generating the winning number and matching it to all bets placed.
 Winners are notified through the `communicate_win` method.

-### Bet

-Each instance is a single bet by a single player.
+`Bet`: each instance is a single bet by a single player.
 The method `parse_inputs` accepts an integer or a list of integers.
 Methods `winnings` and `payout` calculate the amount won on a successful bet, and update the winner's account accordingly.

 ## Alternatives and future development